 - determine whether triggering further training for the existing trained ML Models is needed for the subscription.

-If the NWDAF containing MTLF determines that further training is needed, this NWDAF may initiate data collection from NFs, (e.g. AMF/DCCF/ADRF), UE Application (via AF) or OAM as described in clause 6.2, to generate the ML Model.
+If the NWDAF containing MTLF determines that further training is needed, this NWDAF may initiate data collection from 5GC NFs (e.g. AMF/DCCF/ADRF), UE Application (via AF) or OAM as described in clause 6.2, to generate the ML Model.
+For ML model training for LMF-based AI/ML positioning, the NWDAF containing MTLF collects input data from the LMF as described in TS 23.273 [39].

 If the service invocation is for a subscription modification or subscription cancelation, the NWDAF service consumer includes an identifier (Subscription Correlation ID) to be modified in the invocation of Nnwdaf_MLModelProvision_Subscribe.

 2. If the NWDAF service consumer subscribes to a (set of) trained ML Model(s) associated to a (set of) Analytics ID(s), the NWDAF containing MTLF notifies the NWDAF service consumer by invoking Nnwdaf_MLModelProvision_Notify service operation with: